20 Worst Towns for Retirees in Arizona

 18. Page, Arizona

 Page is famous for its stunning natural attractions like Lake Powell and Antelope Canyon.
-With a population of about 7,500, it thrives on tourism but lacks economic diversity.
+With a population of about 7,500, it thrives on tourism but has a relatively limited local commercial scene.

 19. Youngtown, Arizona

-Youngtown is known for being the oldest retirement community in the U.S. It was exclusively for retirees until 1999.
+Youngtown is known for being the oldest planned community of its kind in the U.S., established with a specific demographic focus until 1999.
 The town is relatively small, covering an area of just 1.3 square miles.

-While it offers a quiet lifestyle, the lack of amenities and services tailored to older adults makes Youngtown less appealing to active retirees.
+While it offers a quiet lifestyle, the limited range of local amenities and activities makes Youngtown a better fit for some than others.

 20. Lake Havasu City, Arizona